Paying and Persuading: Discussion

 \section{Discussion}

 This paper studied a model of dynamic contracting where Sender can both pay and persuade as ways to motivate Receiver.
-Theorem \ref{t: transfers as last resort} characterizes the time structure of optimal transfers---payments occur on the path of play only if Sender has committed already to reveal the state forever afterwards.
-One interpretation of this result is that dynamic information endows the Sender with a ``stock'' of informational incentives, which they can always draw down upon before turning to transfers.
+Theorem \ref{t: transfers as last resort} characterizes the time structure of optimal transfers---there exists an optimal contract where payments occur on the path of play only if Sender has committed already to reveal the state forever afterwards.
+One interpretation of this result is that dynamic information endows Sender with a ``stock'' of informational incentives, which they can always draw down upon before turning to transfers.
 In simple settings---such as the Uber example---this observation implied to the optimality of tiered loyalty programs, where static persuasion remains optimal until the entire informational stock is exhausted, after which Sender fully reveals the state and simply pays Receiver.

 There are several natural extensions under which I conjecture the result continues to hold.
-First, a modified Theorem \ref{t: transfers as last resort} extends to any restricted set of experiments where there is a unique Blackwell maximal element.
+A modified Theorem \ref{t: transfers as last resort} extends to any restricted set of experiments where there is a unique Blackwell maximal element.
 My backloading result may also extend to the case where transfers are nonlinear in cost but differentiable.
-Second, the result extends to cases where payoffs evolve in every period, and the state is noisily observed, as discussed after Theorem \ref{t: transfers as last resort}.
+The result should extend to cases where payoffs evolve over time and the state is noisily observed, as discussed after Theorem \ref{t: transfers as last resort}.